Browse by Topic

 Materials from the Utah Department of Health, Office of Health Disparities

 The following links to other websites are provided as a means of accessing information.
 EthnoMed does not claim to verify all information, including translations, found through links.

-- ACS has cancer related resources, and have created a special section featuring Asian language materials, and Spanish language materials.
+- ACS has cancer educational resources, and have created a special section featuring materials for non-English speaking audiences, links to Asian & Pacific language materials, and Spanish language materials.

 - The APICEM Tool provides links to Contributor’s web sites containing Asian or Pacific Islander cancer education materials.
 The materials referenced here have been screened by the contributing organizations/programs for medical accuracy and cultural relevance.

 - Los Angeles District FDA Site with materials on cancer screening in a variety of languages.

 - The Breast, Cervical & Colon Health Program (BCCHP), funded by the Centers for Disease Control and Prevention (CDC)and Washington state, provides free breast and cervical cancer screening for low-income women.
 Factsheets, brochures, videos about breast cancer screening, colonoscopy and fecal occult blood test (FOBT) in a number of languages (English, Chinese, Cambodian/Khmer, Korean, Russian, Spanish, Tagalog, Vietnamese) and cervical cancer prevention materials in English, Spanish and Vietnamese produced by the Breast, Cervical and Colon Health Program at Public Health-Seattle & King County.